Community Care is Cost-Effective Care - ECHO Associates

 Cost should not be the deciding factor when it comes to care.
 But it is a consideration.
 It is important to go with doctors you trust, in a practice that treats you like a person and has all the services you need in a welcoming environment.
 At ECHO, we are proud to provide this superior level of care while also remaining focused on making it affordable and convenient.

-Below are three helpful articles that highlight the financial benefits of community care.
+Below are some helpful articles that highlight the financial benefits of community care.
 Research has shown that there are many tangible cost savings that community practices deliver over hospital-based settings.

 Having the option of receiving care in their community instead of a large hospital located hours away is not only a benefit for many patients, but research is showing community oncology practices are a low-cost, high-quality provider of care.
 Dr. Jeff Patton, executive chairman of Tennessee Oncology and CEO of OneOncology discusses why community practices are uniquely suited to meet the needs of patients.